-Two years ago tickets for Glastonbury 2017 sold out in just a matter of minutes – Blink and you might miss it.
+Tickets for Glastonbury Festival sell out in just a matter of minutes, blink and you might miss it.

-Looking back to Glastonbury 2017, coach package tickets were all snapped up in under 23 minutes on Thursday, October 6, 2016 – with general admission tickets selling out in just 50 minutes a few days later.
+Looking back at this year’s ticket release days for Glastonbury 2019; coach package tickets were all snapped up in under 30 minutes on Thursday (October 4th) – with general admission tickets selling out in just 36 minutes a few days later.

 The demand for the 135,000 tickets for Worthy Farm’s legendary festival is always extremely high, but with 2018 being a “fallow year”, the anticipation for Glastonbury 2019 is higher than ever (to put it mildly).

-Just so you have somewhat of an idea what to expect and put things in perspective for Glastonbury 2019’s ticket release day – below are the times it took Glastonbury Festival to sell out since the introduction of the October sales:
+Just so you have somewhat of an idea what to expect and put things in perspective for if you ever do try for a Glastonbury ticket – below are the times it took Glastonbury Festival to sell out since the introduction of the October sales:

 2009: 5 months